 Navigate back to the complete Oman Travel Guide

-INFO & PLANNING TIPS Al Alam Palace Muscat Oman
+PLANNING TIPS - Al Alam Palace Muscat Oman

 There are many historical forts in Oman.
 However the 2 protecting the Royal Al Alam Palace in Muscat (Al Mirani and Al Jalali) are not of typical Omani's architecture but were built by the Portuguese.
 More historical information further in the post.